 Read about our work in an article that appeared recently in the Oakland Tribune, (click on link): "Oakland Woman keeps homeless cats fixed and well fed"

 Hungry Kitty, a 501(c)(3) nonprofit, was founded to help feed Oakland’s stray and abandoned cats and reduce future generations of unwanted cats through spay and neuter.
-We feed hundreds of abandoned, stray, and feral cats every day, rain or shine.
+We feed three hundred abandoned, stray, and feral cats every day, rain or shine.
 Hungry Kitty volunteers also help feral cats in Oakland neighborhoods by spaying/neutering and vaccinating them to help prevent future litters of stray kittens.

 Donating to Hungry Kitty helps